In our forthcoming book titled Living Collective Wisdom, we write:

 —John Ott and Rose Pinard

-¹ John Ott and Rose Pinard, manuscript of forthcoming book Leadership for Collective Wisdom.
-Cited with permission from the authors.
+¹ John Ott and Rose Pinard, manuscript of forthcoming book Living Collective Wisdom.

 ² Juanita Brown and David Isaacs, The World Café: Shaping Our Futures through Conversations that Matter, San Francisco: Berrett-Koehler Publishers, 2005 p. xii.
 This quote also appeared in The Power of Collective Wisdom and the Trap of Collective Folly, San Francisco: Berrett-Koehler Publishers, 2009.